 - Local sources: Locally sourced materials are the optimum choice to reduce carbon emissions and cost due to transport, since many building materials are needed in large quantities.

-- Wooden floorboards, or beams, tiles and bricks are all perfect for reuse and can also give a unique feel to a home.
+- Recycled materials - There are many items used to build a home that can come from recycled sources.
+Wooden floorboards, or beams, tiles and bricks are all perfect for reuse and can also give a unique feel to a home.
 Using recycled materials has the dual benefit of keeping rubbish out of landfills while also preserving important virgin resources.